Blog

 • Tais Don, 2016 (in English and Tetun, published); autobiographical article spoken in Tetun by Veronica Pereira, master weaver, regarding the special woven panels (tais) she produced which had been exhibited at various times over the years concluding in an exhibition in Darwin in 2014.
 Sally-Anne Watson Kane scribed her words in Tetun and edited the article in Tetun then translated the article and edited it in English, to produce a bilingual article.

-• Buibere: Voice of East Timorese Women, volume 2, 2002 (in English; unpublished): Sally-Anne Watson Kane translated Buibere: Lian Feto Timor Lorosa’e Nian, vol. 2 (which had been published in 2001) into English then edited the English translation.
+• Buibere: Voice of East Timorese Women, volume 2, 2002 (in English; unpublished): Sally-Anne Watson Kane translated Buibere: Lian Feto Timor Lorosa’e Nian, vol. 2 (a Tetun volume, published in 2001) into English.

 • Buibere: Lian Feto Timor Lorosa’e Nianvol.
-2, 2001 (in Tetun; published); compiled and edited in Tetun by Sally-Anne Watson [Kane] with the assistance of Timorese translators.
+2, 2001 (in Tetun; published); compiled and edited in Tetun by Timorese translators and editors.
+Sally-Anne Watson [Kane] was chief editor supervising the editing of the Tetun publication.
 ISBN 0_646_41719_3.
 Copyright Fokupers, Timor Leste; self-publishing assistance and coordination by Sally-Anne Watson Kane.
 Funded by USAID-OTI, Fokupers and Australian Volunteers International.
 Some sections translated from original Buibere publication (in English) into Tetun, some sections scribed by Sally-Anne in Tetun.
 Sally-Anne coordinated a team of over 40 Timorese photographers, translators, designers, editors and researchers, edited and compiled this publication in the Tetun language which was launched in December 2001.

 Note: in 2000, Sally-Anne completed a short Tetun language course run by Timor Aid, based in Dili, Timor Leste.